wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 Let's make a CSS loader.

-In the HTML, right before our paragrah tag that will contain our dad jokes, add the following div `<div class="loader"></div>`.
+In the HTML, right before our paragraph tag that will contain our dad jokes, add the following div `<div class="loader"></div>`.

 LGoogle "CSS loader" and select `loading.io`.